-These Zucchini Noodles with Creamy Sun Dried Tomato Sauce are quick + super healthy with a vegan cashew based creamy tomato sauce.
-Healthy comfort food!
-When lots of zucchini pops up in your garden or market, these make an easy meal.
+These Zucchini Noodles with Creamy Vegan Tomato Sauce are quick + super healthy.
+Pan sautéd in olive oil, tossed with toasted pine nuts and finished with a cashew-based, vegan tomato sauce and fresh basil.
+When lots of zucchini pops up in your garden or market, this zoodle recipe makes an easy meal.

 How long should I cook Zoodles?